Category Archives: Uncategorized

 Western Diets Are Very Acidic

-If you take a look at this interesting collection of pictures showing what makes up a weeks groceries in 20 different countries, one thing that stands out about the diets of the families living in western countries is the preponderance of grains and meats and the very small amounts of fruits and vegetables.
+Take a look at this interesting collection of pictures from Hungry Planet by Peter Menzel showing what makes up a week’s groceries in 20 different countries.
+One thing that stands out about the diets of the families living in western countries is the preponderance of grains and meats and the very small amounts of fruits and vegetables.
 In addition there is a large amount of junk food in their diet.

 Finding The Sweet Spot